My company is denying me of maternity leave, what can I do

 - Complain to Labour Commissioner: It’s better to reach the labor department of your district and report the situation to the labor commissioner.
 Having the utmost authority to guide, the labor commissioner will himself contact the employer/company or will issue a statement to him related to the concern.
 Most of the employers in this situation repent for denying maternity leave.

 - Take help of a Legal Professional: In case the employer still denies for maternity leave, with a supportive statement of labor commissioner or labor department, an employee can even take the assistance of a lawyer to send a legal notice or to drag the employer to the court.

 - File a suit in labor court: It is suggested to go for the assistance of an employment lawyer who deals with matters related to labor grievances with employers.
 Any female employee with a due following of provisions of the maternity benefit act can file a suit against the employer in the labor court with the help of an employment lawyer.

-Maternity benefit is allowed to all female employees working in factories, mines, shops and all other types of establishments which employs 10 or more employees.
-No employer can deny for maternity leave but if still, the situation persists, above-stated remedies can be applied.
+Maternity benefit is allowed to all female employees working in factories, mines, shops, and all other types of establishments that employ 10 or more employees.
+No employer can deny maternity leave but if still, the situation persists, the above-stated remedies can be applied.

 feel free to write to us at firstname.lastname@example.org